jasonwong-lab/LocusMasterTE/README.md

-                        (RF - read 1 reverse strand, read 2 forward strand) and single end reads (F - forward strand) with respect to the generating transcript. (default: None) --barcode_tag (single-cell only)
+                        (RF - read 1 reverse strand, read 2 forward strand) and single end reads (F - forward strand) with respect to the generating transcript. (default: None) Model Parameters:
-                        String specifying the name of the field in the BAM/SAM file containing the barcode for each read. (default: CB) Model Parameters:

   --pi_prior PI_PRIOR   Prior on π.
 Equivalent to adding n unique reads.